6 Dimensions of Data Quality: Complete Guide with Examples & Measurement Methods

 Here are a few examples of Data Consistency DQ dimension:

 When data is loaded from one system to another, it’s important to ensure that the data reconciles with the source system.
 Source vs. target reconciliation often reveals inconsistencies in the records.
-Below is an example of an inconsistency at the record level.
+Below is the example of an inconsistency at the record level.
 The record for Tom exists in the source but not in the target system.

 Another specialized example of inconsistency between the source and target is when the records exist on both sides, but their attributes do not match.
-In the case below, the records for Tom and Ken exists on both sides, but the target side is missing Tom’s email and Ken’s phone number.
+In the case below, the records for Tom and Ken exist on both sides, but the target side is missing Tom’s email and Ken’s phone number.

 In a clothing store, a customer’s order shows one gown and three pairs of dress pants.
 However, the shipping dataset for the same order indicates that the store must ship three gowns and one pair of dress pants.
-In this case, the orders and shipment quantities are inconsistent between the two datasets.
+In this case, the order and shipment quantities are inconsistent between the two datasets.

 A transaction is a collection of read/write operations that succeed only if all the contained operations are successful.
 If the transaction is not executed properly, it can create consistency issues in the data.